-While Covid-19 closed many businesses and resulted in layoffs, and many parents were forced to quit their jobs because of lack of child care.
+Covid-19 closed many businesses and resulted in layoffs, and many parents were forced to quit their jobs because of a lack of child care.
 Thankfully, there are many opportunities to work at home, in part thanks to an increased acceptance of remote work during this pandemic.

-Every business, and most individuals need an accountant at some point — and much of the work can be done remotely, from home.
+Every business, and most individuals, need an accountant at some point — and much of the work can be done remotely, from home.
 Whether you are a CPA, bookkeeper or accounting assistant, there are many opportunities in a wide variety of industries, for all levels of education and experience.

-Administrative work is a broad description, that can range from basic data entry that pays $15 per hour, to highly skilled executive assistant positions that earn multiple six-figure salaries with benefits — most of which can be done remotely.
+Administrative work is a broad description that can range from basic data entry that pays $15 per hour, to highly skilled executive assistant positions that earn multiple six-figure salaries with benefits — most of which can be done remotely.

 Thousands of moms make a good living as a blogger, working at home.
 I am one of them!